 Below, we explain some of the hardest Schengen visas to get and the reasons why these countries reject more applications.

-Why Some Schengen Countries Reject More Visa Applications
+Why Do Some Schengen Countries Reject More Applications?

 Several factors influence Schengen visa rejection rates.
 Consulates carefully review applications to confirm that travelers meet all Schengen visa requirements and plan to return to their home country.